progital/gatsby-wpgraphql-inline-images/README.md

 - Replaces `<a>` linking to site's pages with `<Link>` component
 - Replaces `<img>` with Gatsby `<Img>` component leveraging all of the [gatsby-image](https://www.gatsbyjs.org/docs/using-gatsby-image/) rich functionality

+A [major update](https://github.com/gatsbyjs/gatsby/issues/19292) is in the works for the WordPress source plugin and WPGraphQL.
+This plugin will be radically changed or even become redundant after V4 is completed.

 ### Dependencies

 This plugin processes WordPress content sourced with GraphQL.
 Therefore you must use `gatsby-source-graphql` and your source WordPress site must use [WPGraphQL](https://github.com/wp-graphql/wp-graphql).